-3.3.
-Effect of TMC reaction time
+3.3 Effect of TMC reaction time

-In order to study the effect of IP reaction time, TMC contact time was varied from 1 to 4 min with fixing the MPD exposure time at 5 min, as shown in Figure 6.
-TMC organic solution was poured on the PSU substrate that contains the MPD active sites to conduct the IP reaction.
+In order to study the effect of IP reaction time, the TMC contact time was varied from 1 to 4 min by setting the MPD exposure time at 5 min, as shown in Fig. 6.
+The TMC organic solution was poured on the PSU substrate that contains the MPD active sites to conduct the IP reaction.
 It can be seen that the optimum condition that gave the highest water flux was recorded at a reaction time of 1 min.
-Interestingly, it can also be noticed that water flux and salt flux decreased sharply with increasing the TMC reaction time.
-This is mainly attributed to that increasing the TMC contact time leads to generating a thicker polyamide layer and consequently higher mass transfer resistance to permeation of water(Zhou et al., 2014).
-Moreover, the extent of the cross-linking is increased with increasing the IP reaction time and as a result, water flux and salt flux decreased (Wang et al., 2017).
+Interestingly, it can also be observed that the water flux and salt flux decreased sharply with the increase in TMC reaction time.